perses/perses/docs/configuration/configuration.md

 # When it is true, the authentication and authorization config are considered.
 # And you will need a valid JWT token to contact most of the endpoints exposed by the API
+# If no other authorization provider is set, and enable_auth is set to true, then the perses
+# native authorization provider will be used
 enable_auth: <boolean> | default = false # Optional

 # The secret key used to encrypt and decrypt sensitive data stored in the database such as the password of the basic auth for a datasource.